Asa Wright Nature Centre: Springhill

 The home was built from 1906 to 1908 on the cocoa estate originally known as Clearwater by Charles Meyer, on property bought by his father Fredrich Wilhelm Meyer in the Arima Valley.
 The first four of eleven children between Charles and his wife Julia Marie Pouchet were born at Springhill.
-The house was characterized by high ceilings, six rooms, with a hallway between the rear four, and a wide veranda overlooking the valley.
+The house was characterised by high ceilings, six rooms, with a hallway between the rear four, and a wide veranda overlooking the valley.
 However, his father's estates were confiscated in World War I by the Trinidad colonial government, since he was of German origin.

 Charles' cocoa estate, already mortgaged, could no longer turn a profit when plagued by witch's broom, and was reverted to the Agricultural Bank in 1925.
 Andrew and Marianne Bernard bought the property in 1926, but once again the estate reverted to the bank.
 The estate remained neglected until purchased in 1936 by Joseph Holmes, son of Joseph Austin Holmes.
-Holmes added two bathrooms, a water supply, septic tank, generator, two room guest house, and a bathing pool at the foot of the waterfall.
+Holmes added two bathrooms, a water supply, septic tank, generator, two-room guest house, and a bathing pool at the foot of the waterfall.

 In the 1930s, it became a weekend retreat for Pan Am pilots, US Navy families, and government officials.
 After World War II, Newcome and Asa Wright bought all of the property except the ten acres containing the guest house, pool and waterfall.
 However, in 1955, Asa acquired that remaining acreage after Newcome's death.